52 Pick-Up: Plot

 Through Doreen, a stripper who was friends with Cini, Harry learns the names of the other blackmailers: the sociopathic Bobby Shy and the cowardly Leo.
-He first makes Raimy suspicious by suggesting Leo gave up his name; Bobby, realizing the truth, violently interrogates Doreen but believes her when she says she didn't give him away.
-That night he breaks into the Mitchell house and tries to kill Harry, but Harry and Barbara overpower him.
-Harry realizes Raimy kept the revised deal to himself and tells Bobby as much before letting him go.
+He first makes Raimy suspicious by suggesting Leo gave up his name; Bobby, realizing the truth, violently interrogates Doreen, who manages to convince Bobby she did not give up the plan.
+That night, Bobby breaks into the Mitchell house and tries to kill Harry, but Harry and Barbara overpower him.
+Harry realizes Raimy did not tell his accomplices about the $52,000 offer, and reveals it to Bobby before allowing him to leave.
+Afterwards, Bobby angrily confronts Raimy and demands half of Harry's offer.

 Leo, cracking under the pressure, confesses everything to Harry, saying he never wanted to hurt Cini and that both her body and the videotape have been disposed of.
-He also warns him that Raimy and Bobby will kill him and Barbara after the payment is made, since he knows who they are.
+He also warns that Raimy and Bobby intend to kill him and Barbara after the payment is made.
 Bobby later confronts Leo, who is planning to leave town, and kills him.
-Meanwhile, Raimy kidnaps Barbara and sedates her with drugs, to ensure Harry delivers the $52,000.
-He lures Bobby and Doreen to a warehouse and kills both of them before going to meet Harry.
+Meanwhile, Raimy kidnaps Barbara as collateral, drugging and raping her in a motel.
+He then lures Bobby and Doreen to a warehouse and kills both of them before going to meet Harry, who has agreed to exchange the money for Barbara.

-Harry exchanges the money for Barbara, telling Raimy that if anything happens to them, his lawyer will send Raimy's fingerprints (from the financial records) to the police.
-Raimy had previously expressed interest in Harry’s sports car, so Harry offers it as a getaway vehicle.
-When Raimy turns the ignition key the doors lock, trapping him inside; the car then explodes in a ball of fire.
+At the exchange, Harry warns Raimy that if anything happens to them, his lawyer will send Raimy's fingerprints (from the financial records) to the police.
+Raimy had previously expressed interest in Harry’s sports car, so Harry offers it as a getaway vehicle; unknown to Raimy, the car has been rigged with a bomb.
+When Raimy starts the car, the doors lock, trapping him inside before the bomb explodes, killing him, as Harry and Barbara walk away.